skiliks/internet-connection-breaker/README.md

 Connection presented as the stream of waves.
 Wave is a period when internet connection is unstable.

-Parameters of internet-connection-breaker:
+## Parameters of internet-connection-breaker:

-brakes_amount - number of internet connection breaks in one wave ([0..n] integer)
+breaks_amount - number of internet connection breaks in one wave ([0..n] integer)

 rakes_pause - time in seconds between internet connection breaks ([0..n] integer)

-brakes_duration - time in seconds of internet connection break ([0..n] integer)
+breaks_duration - time in seconds of internet connection break ([0..n] integer)

 wave_pause - time in seconds between waves ([0..n] integer)

 wave_type - type of stream ("const", "up", "down", "heel")

-What is wave type?
+## What is wave type?

 const - stream of waves looks like sinus graph

-up - stream of waves where number of connection breaks incrementally changes
+up - stream of waves where number of connection breaks incrementally changes from small value to big

-down - stream waves where number of connection breaks decrementally changes
+down - stream waves where number of connection breaks incrementally changes from big value to small

 heel - stream waves looks like normal distribution

-The standart values of parameters:
+The standard values of parameters:

-brakes_amount = 4
+breaks_amount = 4

-brakes_pause = 2
+breaks_pause = 2

-brakes_duration = 3
+breaks_duration = 3

 wave_pause = 30

 wave_type = "const"

-How to run icb.py with unstandart parameters?
+## How to run icb.py with no standard parameters?

 In command line type icb.py [--name_option=value_option]

 Example:

-icb.py --brakes_amount=20 --brakes_pause=100 --brakes_duration=3 --wave_pause=20 --wave_type="up"
+icb.py --breaks_amount=20 --breaks_pause=100 --breaks_duration=3 --wave_pause=20 --wave_type="up"

 in this situation all parameters will changed

 or

-icb.py --brakes_amount=15
+icb.py --breaks_amount=15

-int this situlation only brakes_amount will changed
+in this situation only breaks_amount will changed

-If you use wi-fi connection or your connection named on another?
+## If you use wi-fi connection or your connection named on another?

 1. Open icb.py